poshaughnessy/peteroshaughnessy.com/src/content/posts/2014-11-27-enter-the-metaverse-webvr.md

 ---
 title: Enter the Metaverse - Introducing Virtual Reality for the Web (WebVR)
 slug: enter-the-metaverse-webvr
+excerpt: Virtual Reality is hitting the Web and this is why it's exciting...
 date: 2014-11-27
 tags: talks, virtual-reality
 template: post.hbs